Lully, Fribourg

-Lully (/fr/) is a municipality in the district of Broye, in the canton of Fribourg, Switzerland.
+Lully (/fr/; Arpitan: Lulyi) is a municipality in the district of Broye, in the canton of Fribourg, Switzerland.
 On 1 January 2006 Lully incorporated the formerly independent municipalities of Bollion and Seiry as a result of boundary changes by the cantonal authorities.

 History

 Lully is first mentioned in 1011 as in villa Lulliaco.

 Geography

 Lully has an area, As of 2009, of 5.5 km2.
 Of this area, 3.66 km2 or 66.5% is used for agricultural purposes, while 1.12 km2 or 20.4% is forested.
 Of the rest of the land, 0.69 km2 or 12.5% is settled (buildings or roads), 0.01 km2 or 0.2% is either rivers or lakes.

 Of the built up area, housing and buildings made up 4.2% and transportation infrastructure made up 7.3%.
 Out of the forested land, 18.7% of the total land area is heavily forested and 1.6% is covered with orchards or small clusters of trees.
 Of the agricultural land, 43.3% is used for growing crops and 19.5% is pastures, while 3.8% is used for orchards or vine crops.
 All the water in the municipality is flowing water.

 The municipality is located in the Broye district, south of Estavayer-le-Lac.
 It consists of the villages of Lully, Bollion and Seiry.